eyedoteye/BabyGL/README.md

 BabyGL
 ======
-Perhaps not boasting the most descriptive of names, **BabyGL** is a learning experiment that renders geometries illuminated via adjustable point-lights.
+Perhaps not boasting the most descriptive of names, **BabyGL** is an OpenGL learning experiment that renders geometries illuminated via adjustable point-lights.

 ![gif](http://i.imgur.com/SszIbqL.gif)
 ![gif](http://i.imgur.com/DkBhajr.gif)

 Note that although the running demo only features spherical geometry, the other parametric surfaces within [par_shapes](http://github.prideout.net/shapes) are also supported.

+It is worth mentioning that there is a single green directional light pointing upwards in this scene.
+Future work may expand on this, or simply have it removed.

 Installation
 ------------